Owlapi Synchronization

 the usage is the same as other implementors of these abstract classes.

-which infers the missing axioms from the given ontology and returns them as Iterable[OWLAxiom]
+which infers and returns missing axioms from a given ontology.

-To make this guide self-contained, we will go through a simple example showing how to use this above-mentioned classes:
+To make this guide self-contained, we will go through a simple example showing how to use the aforementioned classes:

 from owlapy.owl_axiom import OWLDeclarationAxiom